EutechCybernetic/lucy-pro-documentation/block.md

     You have access to ES6 Javascript, including the use of async/await and Promises.
     If you have code that is running asynchronously, the block will finish only after your async code is done.

-    You should make this explicit by explicitly calling code/runtime.done() when you are finished with execution.
+    You should make this explicit by explicitly calling `runtime.done()` when you are finished with execution.

-    This block has access to its inputs by using the code/runtime.inputs() function.
+    This block has access to its inputs by using the `runtime.inputs()` function.
     This will return a Javascript object containing all inputs.
-    You can terminate the script and write data to the output ports by calling code/runtime.done(outputs)
+    You can terminate the script and write data to the output ports by calling `runtime.done(outputs)`

-    Where code/outputs is a dictionary of values to write to the output pins.
+    Where `outputs` is a dictionary of values to write to the output pins.
-    When code/runtime.done() is called, the script terminates.
+    When `runtime.done()` is called, the script terminates.

     If no data is written to an output port, that port's connections are not followed.
     So you can use  a javascript block to handle control-flow by choosing which outputs to write to,